brendanhorton/hiirred-technical/README.md

 Hiired Technical

-Requires .env file with mongoDB URI and port in backend technical directory
+Requires .env file with mongoDB_URI and PORT in backend-technical base directory

 npm run in technical-backend to start backend